icub-tech-iit/icub-forward-kinematics-inspection/README.md

 ```

 ### 🔘 Run the project
-If you ran `make install`, launch the project with `fkin` in a terminal.
+Running the project requires loading the URDF model of iCub 2.5, provided in the repository.

+To launch, run in a terminal `fkin --model icubGazeboSim/model.urdf`.